amenzwa/amenzwa.github.io/computing/HowSlideRulesWork.md

 ***Gilson (US)***—Gilson, established in the 1930s, were an American maker of cheap, but serviceable, aluminium circular rules with spiral scales.
 They made many models, both large (almost 22 cm diameter) and small (about 12 cm diameter), but all were of the same, three-cursor design.
 Strangely, they even made slide rules for computer scientists, which included $hex$-$oct$-$dec$ base conversion scales.

 ***Graphoplex (FR)***—Graphoplex were a French maker of splendid-looking slide rules, but with a horrid-looking logo.
 In terms of quality, French slide rules are on par with German ones.
 Graphoplex's [sector-dial watch face](https://revolutionwatch.com/the-watch-face-sector-dials/) style scales are quite pleasing to the eye.
 Although this visual design was common in the late 19th century, it disappeared during the early 20th century.
-Graphoplex held onto this visual design, and it gives their modern slide rules a rather unique classic look.
+Some early German wood rules used this visual design, but later wood rules abandoned it.
+Graphoplex, though, held onto this visual design.
+So, their modern slide rules have a rather unique, classic look.

 ***Hemmi (JP)***—Established in 1895, Hemmi designed and manufactured top-quality, innovative slide rules.
 They made accurate, elegant instruments using quality materials.
 Their signature material was bamboo.
 Bamboo is perhaps the best material with which to make slide rules.
 It is tough, stable, and naturally slippery.
 I adore Hemmi rules.
 Today, they make high-tech electronic devices.
 Yet, they continue to use the name [Hemmi Slide Rule Co., Ltd.](https://hemmi-inc.co.jp/english/company/), proudly displaying their illustrious heritage.